 Coach Opdahl graduated from Grand View with a degree in Business Administration with an emphasis Sport Management.
 He currently works in game operations with the Iowa Wild Hockey team and at Glen Oaks Country Club.

 Opdahl resides in West Des Moines with his fiancee Lydia.

 Tyler Martin begins his third year with Grand View as the outside linebackers coach.

 Prior to Grand View, Martin served as the defensive backs coach and special teams coordinator at Dodge City Community College.
 Before to his coaching stint with the Conquistadors, Martin was a graduate assistant at Northwest Missouri State University coaching the safeties and outside linebackers.
 He coached two outside linebackers to All-Conference honors in 2009, and a safety to All-Conference honors in 2007 and Division II national player of the year honors in 2008.

 A native of Bendena, Kan., Martin played his collegiate career as a safety at Northwest Missouri State.
 As a Bearcat, Martin played or coached in five straight NCAA Division II national championship games, winning the National Championship in 2009.
 He earned his bachelor's degree in public relations from Northwest in 2006, and his master's degree in athletic administration in 2009.

 Martin and his wife, Steph, are the owners of Once Upon a Child in Urbandale.
-They reside in Johnston with their daughter, Maddie.
+They reside in Johnston with their daughter, Maddie and son, Case.